akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Active-Directory/AD-User-Lifecycle-Management/README.md

 # Account Disable Operation

-The user account was disabled to simulate employee offboarding or access revocation.
+I then disabled the user account to simulate an offboarding scenario.

-Example scenario:

-> Employee has left the organization and account access must be disabled.
+This is typically done when an employee leaves the organization or when access needs to be temporarily restricted.

 ### Steps